We'll keep you up to date on our courses, scholarships and more.

-Courses in contemporary studio art practice are contextualised through a comprehensive historical and theoretical foundation.
-You will develop skills in painting, drawing, ceramics, sculpture and installation, printmaking, and media technologies.
-You will also gain skills in virtual and physical exhibition planning and management through our online and campus galleries.
+Units in contemporary studio art practice are contextualised through a comprehensive historical and theoretical foundation.
+You will develop skills in:

 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.